Health

 Ehlers-Danlos Syndrome is a connective tissue disorder that can affect the skin, bones, blood pressure, and other organs.
 It’s a genetic disorder with recessive inheritance, so anyone with a family history of heritable disorders and symptoms including hypermobile joints and skin hyperextensibility is likely to inherit Hypermobile Ehlers-Danlos from their relatives.

-Clinical presentation and symptoms of connective tissue disorders such as classical-like EDS can vary significantly from person to person and may include joint pain, skin problems, and problems with the circulatory system.
+Clinical presentation and symptoms of connective tissue disorders such as classical-like EDS can vary significantly from person to person and may include joint pain, skin fragility such as atrophic scarring, and problems with the circulatory system.

 Clinical Presentation of Ehlers-Danlos Syndrome Types

-There are 13 types of Ehlers-Danlos that can be diagnosed via the diagnostic criteria, but these are the most common types:
+There are 13 types of Ehlers-Danlos that can be diagnosed through major and minor criteria, since each of these have their own distinct clinical features.
+These are these are the most common types:

 Classical EDS

 The classic type of EDS tends to refer to fragile skin.
 Often the classical type exhibits clinical criteria such as translucent skin with a smooth, velvet texture.
 The velvety skin also bruises easily and many with EDS end up with redundant skin.
-Classical EDS and the skin fragility also mean that the skin can be much slower to heal and can also wound easier.
+Classical EDS and the skin fragility also mean that skin and muscle atrophy is common, since atrophic scars can be much slower to heal and skin can also wound easier.

 Vascular EDS